citizenlabsgr/elections-api/README.md

 ## History

+**Version 2.0 (beta)**

+- Replaced `dropbox_location` with `dropbox_locations` in registrations API responses to include multiple locations and hours.

 **Version 1.11**

 - Added `ballot` to registration and status responses.

 **Version 1.10.1**

-- Updated `/api/status/` to return a 202 when the Michan Secretary of State website is unavailable.
+- Updated `/api/status/` to return a 202 when the Michigan Secretary of State website is unavailable.

 **Version 1.10**